Children's Dentistry in Jonesboro AR

 During your toddler’s first visit, we focus on them, their needs, and their boundaries.
 Dr. Bartels and our team will help them feel comfortable in the dental chair, and if it helps them relax, they can even sit on your lap in the dental chair.

 We take them for a ride in the chair and count their teeth, so they get used to having us look in their mouth.
-Our team knows not to push the boundaries of your child’s comfort level, but if he or she is receptive, Dr. Bartels will perform an exam to see if their oral development is on track.
+Our team knows not to push the limits of your child’s comfort level, but if he or she is receptive, Dr. Bartels will perform an exam to see if their oral development is on track.

 These visits are also an opportunity for you to provide guidance and answer your questions about issues like thumb-sucking and bottle feeding.